shashwatharsh/WebsiteMonitor/README.txt

     oh I'll put it in a config file, and not distribute the config file.
 Then I remembered;
     it's now in source history even if I delete the head revision of the file.
 Obviously.
     Oops.
 Well I guess I'll just leave it there... one less thing to set up to run it...

+    Hoping that it help you.
+    Have a good day!